-CHAPTER Q NEWS – February, 2015
+CHAPTER Q NEWS – March, 2016

-ACTIVITIES FOR THIS MONTH:
+ACTIVITIES FOR [MONTH]:

 From The Director: